Fort Buchanan (Puerto Rico)

-United States Army Garrison Fort Buchanan, Puerto Rico, is a United States Army installation in Puerto Rico.
+United States Army Garrison Fort Buchanan, is a United States Army installation in Puerto Rico.
 It is located in the metropolitan area of the capital, San Juan.

 History

 Puerto Rico was part of the Spanish Empire from the time of Christopher Columbus until the Spanish–American War.
 United States forces landed in Guánica on July 25, 1898.
 The last Spanish unit left the island the following October, and the Department of Puerto Rico was established.
-Upon the signing of the Treaty of Paris on December 10, 1898, Spain ceded Puerto Rico to the United States, and the island became an unincorporated United States territory.
+Upon the signing of the Treaty of Paris on December 10, 1898, Spain ceded Puerto Rico to the Congress of the United States.
+In 1901 the island was designated to be an unincorporated United States territory by the Supreme Court of the United States in a controversial decision in the case of Downes Vs. Bidwell, the first of several Insular Cases.

 The Puerto Rico Regiment

 On July 1, 1899, “The Puerto Rico Regiment of Infantry, United States Army” was created.
 On July 1, 1901, Lieutenant Colonel James Anderson Buchanan took command of the regiment.
 He was later promoted to colonel on July 21, 1902, and to brigadier general in 1905.
 Buchanan served in Puerto Rico from 1898 to 1903 and Fort Buchanan was named after him.